girishgupta211-zz/MongoDBWithNode.js/README.md

 * Like other NoSQL databases, MongoDB supports dynamic schema design, allowing the documents in a collection to have different fields and structures.
 The database uses a document storage and data interchange format called BSON, which provides a binary representation of JSON-like documents.
 Automatic sharding enables data in a collection to be distributed across multiple systems for horizontal scalability as data volumes increase.

+# MongoDB for Node.js Developers
+* This course is for learning mongo DB from scratch with Node.js.

+# Prerequisites:
+* Should be comfortable with use of callbacks in JavaScript.

+# About this course
+* Learn everything you need to know to get started building a MongoDB-based app.
+This course will go over basic installation, JSON, schema design, querying, insertion of data, indexing and working with the mongoose.

+# Objective
+* After completing this course, you should have a good understanding as to how applications are built on top of MongoDB using Node.js

 # Course Duration:
- this is 7 weeks course.
-This is devided into 3 levels.
+* This is 8 weeks course.
+This is divided into 3 levels.

 # Beginner Level
 Overview
 --------
 - Overview of Building an App with MongoDB
 - Installing MongoDB (Linux)
-- Whats is JSON and BSON
+- What’s is JSON and BSON
 - Introduction to Creating and Reading Documents
-- Installing Node.js
-- Hello World on Node.js
-- Introduction to npm
-- Intro to the Node.js Driver
-- Hello World using Express
-- Hello World using Templates
-- All Together Now
-- Express: Handling GET Requests
-- Express: Handling POST Requests
+- What is ObjectId

 CRUD Operations